Properties of algebraic elements

 Proposition 119.4.

 be91ebLet be a field extension.
 Let be algebraic over .
-Then there is a unique monic irreducible polynomial in such that .
+Then there is a unique monic irreducible polynomial such that .

 Proof.